 Since the content of the websites is published under free culture licenses, there's no ethical problem with modifying it.

-If someone wants to maintain any of the self-contained parts such as the iproute2 manual, it's perfectly ok to make a fork of it and keep the updated version at a new location.
+If you want to maintain any of the self-contained parts such as the iproute2 manual, it's perfectly ok to make a fork of it and keep the updated version at a new location.